idibidiart/react-native-responsive-grid/README.md

 `sm`, `md`, `lg` and `xl` are device-dependent 'size' values that are applied to columns.

 `offset`, `smOffset`, `mdOffset`, `lgOffset` and `xlOffset` - may be applied to Column.
 Accepts any number.
 This number defines the marginLeft (or marginRight in csase of RTL mode) for the column as a percentage of its parent view's computed or explicitly set width.
 Offset values can also be negative.
 Default is 0.

+_Using offset values in RTL mode moves things from right to left.
+Using them in normal LTR mode moves things from left to right.
+It's pretty normal to expect that.
+If you're working in both directions, this makes offsets more useful than using marginLeft or marginRight directly._

 `smHidden`, `mdHidden`, `lgHidden` and `xlHidden` - may be applied to Column.
 This tells the grid to hide certain columns based on the current width of the screen.